Shbucket/homelab-cisco-network-lab/README.md

 VLAN 1 was deliberately kept in the allowed list on both trunks so management/SSH traffic continues to flow across the newly-trunked links rather than being cut off.

-## Lessons Learned / Troubleshooting:
+## Lessons Learned / Troubleshooting — Trunking :

 Configured SW2's two uplink ports (both sides of the Core-Switch and SW1 links) first, in a single session.
 Immediately after, lost SSH reachability to Core-Switch entirely — `ping 10.0.0.2` returned `Destination host unreachable` from the local gateway rather than a timeout, indicating no route existed to reach it at all.